Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 Medicare Gap

-The Medicare, however, pays 100% of the service’s schedule fee but sometimes if the service is availed from specialists and consultants, the Medicare benefit up to 85% will be paid by Medicare and the rest should be paid by the patient.
-This payment that the patient pays is called the Medicare Gap.
+Medicare, however, pays 100% of the service’s scheduled fee.
+However, if the service is availed from specialists and consultants, Medicare benefits of up to 85% will be paid, and the patient will be responsible for the remaining amount.
+The payment that the patient pays is called the Medicare Gap.

 Out-of-Pocket Expenses

 Sometimes doctors may charge much more than the scheduled Medicare fee.
-In this case, even if Medicare is paying 100% of the scheduled fee, you may still need to pay some extra charges to the doctor.
+In this case, even if Medicare is paying 100% of the expected cost, you may still need to pay some extra charges to the doctor.
 This payment that you make is referred to as ‘Out-of-Pocket’ expenses.

 Medicare Safety Net

-If an individual is paying a high Medicare gap in the financial year, the Medicare safety net policy will provide financial assistance to the individual.
-There is a threshold of payment that an individual has to make and if he reaches the threshold, the Medicare rebate will be set to 100% from 85% for the individual.
+If an individual is paying a high Medicare gap in a given financial year, the Medicare safety net policy will provide financial assistance to that individual.
+There is a threshold of payment that an individual must meet; if they reach this threshold, the Medicare rebate will be set at 100%, rather than 85%.

 Pharmaceutical Benefits Scheme (PBS)

-The Pharmaceutical benefits scheme provides funding that reduces medicines fees.
+The Pharmaceutical Benefits Scheme provides funding that reduces the cost of medicines.
 The medicines prescribed and listed on the PBS are only available for the scheme.

 PBS does not cover the entire medicine fee.
-You will be paying a small charge while buying the medicine from the pharmacy.
-Families with low income can apply for a concession card, which will further assist them by further reducing the amount that they will be paying for medicines.
+You will be charged a small fee when purchasing the medicine from the pharmacy.
+Families with low incomes can apply for a concession card, which will further assist them by reducing the amount they pay for medicines.

-There is a safety net for PBS too, which is applicable for individuals who have spent a lot of money on medicines and have met the PBS threshold for the financial year.
+There is also a safety net for PBS, applicable to individuals who have spent a significant amount on medicines and have met the PBS threshold for the financial year.

 The Healthcare Card

-Families and individuals who have low income may apply for healthcare card.
+Families and individuals who have low incomes may apply for a healthcare card.
 The healthcare card provides automatic concession on many medical services.

 Enrolling in Medicare